chipsandbeans/Django-Final-Project/README.md

 ## Bugs

 - If using certain extensions in chrome, users may get an error on the meal list page.
 I don't know what is causing this as something external is causing it however this error does go away if you switch to incognito mode.
+- There's a HTML validation error on the signup page.
+This is to do with assets I've installed not my own code.

 ## Design